What is a Minors Trust?

 - An insurance company or the Courts award money to a minor as compensation for an injury or for a civil or criminal act.

 Who can be the beneficiary of a Minors Trust?

-Generally any child who is under the age of 18 years can be the beneficiary of a Minor’s Trust.
-The trust can have multiple beneficiaries.
+Generally any child who is under the age of 18 years can be the beneficiary of a Minors Trust.

 Who can be a trustee?

 Parents, siblings or friends of the beneficiary, who are over 18 years of age and Australian residents, can be appointed the trustee.
 You may also like to appoint a professional Trustee Company such as State Trustees, or a corporation that specialises in legal, accounting or financial planning.